-Chrissy Metz shuts down rumor about insult to Alison Brie
+Chrissy Metz, Alison Brie shut down rumor about insult

-Chrissy Metz denied a report that she insulted “Glow” actress Alison Brie during an interview on the Golden Globes red carpet.
+Chrissy Metz has denied a report that she insulted “GLOW” actress Alison Brie during an interview on the Golden Globes red carpet and the two appeared in a social media post later downplaying any acrimony.

 The “This Is Us” star wrote on Twitter on Sunday night during the Globes broadcast that a report claiming that Metz used a curse word to describe Brie was “completely fabricated.”
 She wrote that she adores Brie and would never say a bad word about her.